For Parents

 -

-My methods are rooted in federal education law, current best practices, and years of hands-on experience supporting families and school teams.
+My work is grounded in federal education law, current best practices, and years of hands-on experience supporting both families and school teams.
 I have sat on both sides of the IEP table—as a former special education student, a parent of two children with IEPs, and now as a professional advocate and consultant.

-Every tool I use—whether through coaching, advocacy, or the Stimulation Profile System—is designed to clarify what is already happening in the student’s day and help teams move forward with intention.
+Every tool I use—whether through coaching, advocacy, or the Stimulation Profile System—is designed to bring clarity to what is already happening in the student’s day and support teams in moving forward with intention.

-Compliance-Aligned – Everything I do supports IDEA, Section 504, FERPA, and Child Find.
-I do not practice law or override school authority.
-I help both sides engage in the process more effectively.
+My work supports IDEA, Section 504, FERPA, and Child Find requirements.
+I do not provide legal representation or override school authority.
+I support both sides in engaging in the process with clarity, accuracy, and accountability.

-Outcome-Based – The Stimulation Profile System has resulted in documented improvements in student regulation, academic engagement, and team collaboration before escalation occurs.
+The Stimulation Profile System has produced documented improvements in student regulation, academic engagement, and team collaboration—often before concerns escalate to more intensive interventions.

 -